What is Tertiary Wastewater Treatment? – Top Physicochemical Methods Explained

 Sand Filtration

-The standard method of filtration consists of sandbeds with graded sand placed on a supporting medium with an underdrain to collect the filtered effluent.
+The standard method of filtration uses sandbeds with graded sand.
+The sand is placed on a supporting medium.
+An underdrain collects the filtered effluent.
 Solids will build up and eventually block the holes as wastewater containing solids passes through this type of filter.
 This results in excessive head loss and/or poor effluent quality.
 As a result, sand filtration demands some provisions for the removal of the accumulated material.
 Backwashing the sand, or reversing the flow with air scour, helps to keep the sand in suspension while washing away the lighter material.

 Ultrafiltration